Fighting for Animal LIberation While Operating in a Production Line: How the Privileged Trigger Trauma and Dehumanize Immigrants

 There have been only two times I asked to stay in the sidelines of high-impact actions, and all I got was a half-assed support – “Oh, yes.
 Of course.
 You don’t need to be part of this.
 We totally understand.”
 Is this the best one can offer to people like me?
 And what kind of support would I have gotten if I had somehow been arrested?

-I was handcuffed, along with all of my friends, during the St. Patrick’s disruption and I watched my entire life crumble before my eyes as the police office kept loudly and purposefully calling me “Sir” and the handcuffs got tighter.
+I was handcuffed, along with all of my friends, during the St. Patrick’s disruption and I watched my entire life crumble before my eyes as the handcuffs kept on getting tighter.
 Even though we had a legal consultation prior to the action, we were not told that disrupting a religious service was actually a crime.
 I’m not trying to put the blame on anyone, but the privilege that American citizens experience is so supremacist that one can easily forget to point out such life-threatening details to people like me.

 - People are rightfully scared of Trump, but do you know who I’ve been super scared of?
 Obama.
 Obama has deported more than any other president in history.
 “In 2014, it’s estimated that more than 200,000 Central Americans tried to emigrate to the United States without documentation.
 But the Obama government has been deporting them as fast as it can.
 Since coming to office in 2009, Obama’s government has deported more than 2.5 million people—up 23% from the George W. Bush years.“